sdsc/website-summer-institute-2020/README.md

 # SDSC Summer Institute website

-To edit the content, go into the `_sections` folder, here direct link:
+To edit the content, go into the `_sections` folder, here the direct link:

 <https://github.com/sdsc/website-summer-institute-2020/tree/master/_sections>